-After two very enjoyable years teaching Hindi at Boston University, I entered an M.A. program in Hindi-Urdu Foreign Language Pedagogy through Kean University and completed my degree in 2018.
+After two very enjoyable years teaching Hindi at Boston University, I entered an M.A. program in Hindi-Urdu Foreign Language Pedagogy through Kean University and graduated in fall 2018.
 Now I am eager to put all the latest teaching techniques to work!

 I’m currently teaching a non-credit Hindi class at MIT Tata Center, and also have some time available for private tutoring and classes.
-Currently I’m offering beginning and intermediate classes, as well as private lessons, meeting in Cambridge or remotely via Skype.
-Please contact me for more information if you’re interested.
+I offer beginning and intermediate classes, as well as private lessons, meeting in Cambridge or remotely via Skype.
+Please contact me for more information.

 When I returned to Brown University, I decided to major in South Asian Studies, and afterward did graduate study in the Harvard University Department of Sanskrit and Indian Studies.
 I also studied Hindi on an exchange program at Banaras Hindu University, at which time I lived with a Hindi-speaking family, worked at Sarada Ashram, and learned to play shehnai (poorly).
 I also learned a lot of Hindi working in an Indian restaurant after college.
 It really came together for me there, as I had long shifts during which I had to speak Hindi and walk simultaneously!
 I guess that’s further evidence that communication-centered language study often works the best.
 Throughout the years, I’ve continued studying on my own and in reading groups with a Hindi instructor from Johns Hopkins (while I was living in Washington, DC) and Harvard (while living in Cambridge).
 In fall 2018, I completed an M.A. in Hindi-Urdu Foreign Language Pedagogy from Kean University.